 Woodbridge has over 412 acres of parks and open space consisting of 406 acres for open space and six acres dedicated to organized active recreation.
-The Town operates seven baseball and softball fields, two multi-purpose athletic fields, two tennis courts, a gymnasium, a fitness center, which includes various indoor exercise facilities, an indoor swimming pool, and an outdoor swimming pool.
+The Town operates seven baseball and softball fields, two multi-purpose athletic fields, two tennis courts, a gymnasium, a fitness center, which includes various indoor exercise facilities and an indoor swimming pool.
 Other programs the Town provides are year-round recreation activities, summer band concerts, youth dances and a very active senior center.
 There are two private golf courses located in Town as well.